dcdpr/did-btcr2/chapters/Index.md

 A detailed description is available at the [IPFS documentation site](https://docs.ipfs.tech/), but for the purposes of **did:btcr2**, it is a distributed file system where the files are identified using a unique ::Content Identifier:: (CID) based on the content of the file.
 The content of the file determines the ::CID::, and the ::CID:: may be used by anyone, anywhere, to retrieve the file.

 For did:btcr2 identifiers, files stored in IPFS MUST override the default chunking behaviour by storing the file as a raw binary using the [Raw Leaves option](https://richardschneider.github.io/net-ipfs-engine/articles/fs/raw.html).
-This limits the file size to the block size (default 256 kB, maximum 1 MB), but that should be sufficient for most applications and ensures that the entire file is included when calculating the CID.
+This limits the file size to the block size (default 256 kB, maximum 1 MB), but that should be sufficient for most applications, ensuring that the entire file is included when calculating the CID.

 The IPFS CIDv1 is a binary identifier constructed from the file hash as: